 Muckross House, Killarney, County Kerry

 “This nineteenth-century Victorian mansion is set against the stunning beauty of Killarney National Park.
 The house stands close to the shores of Muckross Lake, one of Killarney's three lakes, famed worldwide for their splendor and beauty.
 As a focal point within Killarney National Park, Muckross House is the ideal base from which to explore this landscape.”

 Cliff House Hotel, Ardmore, County Waterford

-Located right on the sea (obviously) Ardmore House boasts of a number of reception settings including “the North Pavilion – a private space with balcony and courtyard.
-In summer, the Bar is ideal, for it opens out on to a wide terrace overhanging the sea making for a memorable al fresco venue.”
+Located right on the sea (obviously) Cliff House Hotel boasts of a number of reception settings including “the North Pavilion – a private space with balcony and courtyard.
+In summer, the Bar is ideal, for it opens out onto a wide terrace overhanging the sea making for a memorable al fresco venue.”